cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationTriggerAgent/README.md

     ],
 ```

-**Please note:** 1) The specified namespace needs to exist/be created in Blazegraph beforehand to avoid agent execution issues.
-2) The entire [resources] folder is mounted into the agent container; hence, the absolute path in the `Source` node of the config file likely needs to be adjusted.
+**Please note:** The specified namespace needs to exist/be created in Blazegraph beforehand to avoid agent execution issues.

 If you want to spin up this agent as part of a stack, do the following:
 1) Pull the Docker image `docker pull ghcr.io/cambridge-cares/dh-optimisation-trigger-agent:1.1.0` (alternatively, build with the commands above, but do not spin up the image)
+2) Adjust both the path of the bind mount and stack-internal URLs in the [stack-manager-input-config file], as the entire [resources] folder is mounted into the agent container
-2) Copy the `dh-optimisation-trigger-agent.json` file from the [stack-manager-input-config] folder into the `inputs/config/services` folder of the stack manager
+3) Copy the `dh-optimisation-trigger-agent.json` file from the [stack-manager-input-config] folder into the `inputs/config/services` folder of the stack manager
-3) Add the service to a corresponding stack configuration json in `inputs/config`
+4) Add the service to a corresponding stack configuration json in `inputs/config`
-4) Start the stack manager as usual (i.e. `bash ./stack.sh start <STACK_NAME>` from the stack-manager repo).
+5) Start the stack manager as usual (i.e. `bash ./stack.sh start <STACK_NAME>` from the stack-manager repo).
 This should start the container.
 Please use a bash terminal to avoid potential issues with inconsistent path separators.
-5) The agent shall become available at `http://<HOST>:<PORT>/dhTriggerAgent/`
+6) The agent shall become available at `http://<HOST>:<PORT>/dhTriggerAgent/`

 For more details see the stack manager README on [specifying custom containers].